novalis/zag/README.txt

-This is Zag, an implementation of glulx v2.0.0 for Java
+This is Zag, an implementation of glulx v3.1.2 for Java

 © 2003-2004, Jon Zeppieri (see license/README-license.txt for details)
 [jalfred97 @ yahoo . com]

-© 2012, David Turner <novalis@novalis.org> (unicode, heap, misc fixes)
+© 2012, David Turner <novalis@novalis.org> (unicode, heap, floats,
+misc fixes)

 -------------------------------------------------------

 Contents: